marcelluiz96/AdaptativeCacheSimulator/readme.md

 - The code was modularized, but lacks documentation.
 I'm available if you need any part of it for your own project (e-mail provided in the last section).

-## How do i run this?

-This project was developed using Quartus.
-I'd say the easiest way to import it would be to take the .vhd files you find useful.
-If you want the whole project structure, just clone the Core folder.
-Do note there's also 'Modules' folder, in case you need individual functionalities.

 # Context

 ## What is caching?